Server Response Time Codes Guide

 • Select a Powerful And High-Performance Server: First things first.
 Having consistent and quick server response times can be possible by investing in a powerful, reliable, high-performance web server.

 • Optimize Your Database: In the early days of a website launch, the database can respond quickly to queries.
 However, as more data accumulates over time, the database becomes cluttered with information.
 Therefore, you should optimize your queries to return only the necessary information.
-So, implement relevant and suitable indexes, and organize your database schema.
+So, implement relevant and suitable indexes and organize your database schema.

 • Optimize Your Website Files: If your website contains unoptimized codes, the web pages will take longer to load and process HTTP requests.
 Optimizing the file size will quicken the web page’s loading time.